simonberner/advent-of-code-2023/README.md

 ## Notes
 ### Testing with Jest
+#### ECMAScript Modules
+Please consider [the following](https://jestjs.io/docs/ecmascript-modules) when running Jest in combination with JavaScript modules.
 #### Script: `test:watch`
 In the context of Jest, which is a popular JavaScript testing framework, the `--watch` option is used to enable Jest's watch mode.
 When you run Jest with the `--watch` flag, it sets up a persistent process that watches for changes in your project files.
 Here's what it does: